How Might Businesses Use Cognitive Biases to Their Advantage?

 - Call-to-action (CTA) optimisation: Using scarcity techniques (e.g., “Sign up now, only available for a limited time”) in your SEO-optimised landing pages can lead to higher conversion rates.

-Incorporating cognitive biases into your SEO and digital marketing strategies can significantly improve how potential customers engage with your content and, ultimately, convert.
+Incorporating cognitive biases into your SEO and digital marketing strategies can significantly improve how potential customers engage with your content.
+Additionally, reducing your bounce rate is crucial for maintaining visibility in search results.
+Learn more about how to lower your bounce rate for better user retention

 Conclusion: Ethical Considerations in Using Cognitive Biases